Nick Fairley

-Nicholas Lachester Fairley (born January 23, 1988) is a former American football defensive tackle.
-He played college football for Auburn University, where he was recognized as an All-American and was a member of a BCS National Championship team.
-Fairley was drafted by the Detroit Lions in the first round of the 2011 NFL Draft.
-He has also played for the St. Louis Rams and the New Orleans Saints.
+Nicholas Lachester Fairley (born January 23, 1988) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for Auburn University, where in 2010 he was recognized as an All-American, the SEC Defensive Player of the Year and helped lead Auburn to a national championship victory in which he was named the game's defensive MVP.
+Fairley was selected by the Detroit Lions in the first round of the 2011 NFL draft.
+He also played for the St. Louis Rams and the New Orleans Saints.

-Early years
+Early life

 Fairley was born in Mobile, Alabama.
 He attended Williamson High School in Mobile, where he was a two-way lineman and also lettered in basketball.
 Regarded as a three-star prospect, he was projected as an offensive guard.
 He committed to Auburn, but was not able to qualify academically.

 College career

 Copiah-Lincoln Community College

 Fairley attended Copiah-Lincoln Community College from 2007 to 2008.
 After being redshirted in 2007, he played in seven games in 2008.
 He recorded 63 tackles and seven sacks in the 2008 season.